dbarty/DataAnalysisExamples/GLOSSARY.md

   <li><strong>M</strong>
     <ul>
       <li><strong>Model:</strong> A mathematical representation of a real-world process or system that is used to make predictions based on input data.</li>
-      <li><strong>Machine Learning:</strong> A branch of artificial intelligence focused on building systems that can learn from and make decisions based on data.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/tree/main/machine-learning">Machine Learning</a>:</strong> A branch of artificial intelligence focused on building systems that can learn from and make decisions based on data.</li>
       <li><strong>Mean Squared Error (MSE):</strong> A common loss function used in regression analysis to measure the average squared difference between predicted and actual values.</li>
       <li><strong>Monte Carlo Simulation:</strong> A computational technique that uses random sampling to estimate the probability distribution of an uncertain variable.</li>
     </ul>